tomhmoses/fun2/LectureNotes/introduction.lagda.md

 ## Propositions as types

-The Curry-Howard interpretation of logic, after Haskell Curry and William Howard, interprets logical statements, also known as propositions, as *types*.
-Per Martin-Löf extended this interpretation of propositions as types with equality, by introducing the identity type discussed above.
+The Curry--Howard interpretation of logic, after [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry) and [William Howard](https://en.wikipedia.org/wiki/William_Alvin_Howard), interprets logical statements, also known as propositions, as *types*.
+[Per Martin-Löf](https://en.wikipedia.org/wiki/Per_Martin-L%C3%B6f) extended this interpretation of propositions as types with equality, by introducing the identity type discussed above.

-An incomplete table of the Curry-Howard-Martin-Loef interpretation of logical propositions is the following:
+An incomplete table of the Curry--Howard--Martin-Löf interpretation of logical propositions is the following:

 | Proposition  | Type                                  |
 | ---          | ---                                   |